“The sky broke like an egg into full sunset and the water caught fire“.

 In a large non-stick frying pan over medium low heat, warm 2 tablespoons of oil.

-Add onions and garlic,sauté for a minute, add eggplants and tomatoes, continue to sauté for another 2 minutes.
+Add onions and garlic, sauté for a minute, add tomatoes, continue to sauté for another 2 minutes.

-Cover the pan and simmer over low heat until eggplants are tender and tomatoes are sauce like.
+Cover the pan and simmer over low heat until tomatoes are diluted into a thick sauce like consistency.

 Add red beans and season the dish with salt, red chillies, paprika and cumin.